QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 ```
 ## Installation

+## Software Requirements

-The repository both Python notebooks and Matlab scripts.
+The repository contains both Python notebooks and MATLAB scripts.
 The Python dependencies required to run the notebooks are listed in `requirements.txt`.

 To install them, run:

 ```bash
 pip install -r requirements.txt
 ```

 We recommend using a virtual environment to keep the project dependencies isolated from other Python installations.

-The notebooks were run using Python 3.13.0.
-The Matlab scripts were run using R2023b.
+The notebooks were run using **Python 3.13.0**, and the MATLAB scripts were run using **MATLAB R2023b**.

 ## Repository Structure